 - 1. On the Windows taskbar, click the Start button, point to Settings, and then click Control Panel. - 2.
 Double-click the Network and Dialup Connections icon. - 3.
 If an Ethernet adapter is present in your PC, you should see an entry for Local Area Connection.
 Double-click that entry. - 4.
-Select Properties.

-- 5. Verify that 'Client for Microsoft Networks' and 'Internet Protocol (TCP/IP)' are present.
+Select Properties. - 5.
+Verify that 'Client for Microsoft Networks' and 'Internet Protocol (TCP/IP)' are present.
 If not, select Install and add them. - 6.
 Select 'Internet Protocol (TCP/IP)', click Properties, and verify that "Obtain an IP address automatically is selected. - 7.
 Click OK and close all Network and Dialup Connections windows. - 8.
-Make sure your PC is connected to the gateway, then reboot your PC.
+Then, restart your PC.